Mark Baker writes historical and other miscellaneous non-fiction articles to help expand his readers' knowledge.

-“America”, a poem based on political theory with resentment towards the Democratic way, is at the very least graphic and very opinionated towards the greater portrait of society.
-This is coupled with the author’s rebellious nature, his mother originating from Russian lands, and so a sense of heritage emerges in his persona, thus his views of a Socialistic society in United States were based off Russia’s Communism.
-The inquiries the author asks America as a whole helps to define his steadfast hold on his views, marking him as an extremist in that accord, but not in that the world was locked in a Cold war scare that helped reveal the true natures of each country involved.
+“America” is a poem based on political theory that shows resentment towards democracy and is very opinionated about certain aspects of society.
+The author’s rebellious nature coupled with his Russian heritage help form a perspective on a socialist society in the United States that was based on Russia’s communism.
+The inquiries the author asks America as a whole show his steadfast hold on his views, marking him as an extremist in that accord.
+At the time, the world was locked in a Cold War that helped reveal the true natures of involved nations.

-To fully grasp the context of the poem as a whole, the history of American-Russian Relations must be discussed in intricate detail.
-From 1945-1960, the Cold war was roaring strong between the democratic west led by the America, land of capitalistic dreams; the other end of the spectrum consisting of nations led by socialistic ideas by Karl Marx, and so Russia took to the forefront as the Leader of the great Soviet Union.
-An excerpt from the poem gives insight to the tensions of the two ideas of government,
+To fully grasp the context of the poem as a whole, the history of American–Russian relations must be discussed.
+From 1945–1960, the Cold War was roaring strong between the democratic West, led by America, and nations led by Karl Marx's socialist ideas such as Russia, which was the leader of the great Soviet Union.
+An excerpt from the poem gives insight into the tensions between the two ideas of government:

 “America I've given you all and now I'm nothing.